jefferyfry/redhat-jfrog-build-pizza/README.md

 # Pizza Delivery VS. DevOps Pipeline on Openshift

 This repository contains the code for the [Pizza Delivery VS. DevOps Pipeline on Openshift webinar](https://leap.jfrog.com/WN-2021-01-Pizza-Delivery-Devops-Pipelines-on-Openshift-US-LP.html).
-This webinar is jointly presented by Red Hat and JFrog.
+This webinar is jointly presented by Red Hat and JFrog and discusses how to develop a CI/CD pipeline with [OpenShift](https://www.openshift.com/) and [the JFrog Platform](https://jfrog.com/platform/).
 It contains a npm application, dockerfile and openshift pipeline/tekton pipelines, resources and tasks to build and deploy the application.

 ## DevOps Pipeline Workflow
 ![openshift-jfrog-pipeline](https://user-images.githubusercontent.com/6440106/104613371-05c8bc00-563c-11eb-8589-20a0b488b480.png)